tenxsoydev/nxvim/.github/README.md

 ### License

-The config uses GPLv3 licensed plugins, therefore it is licensed under GPLv3.
+The project uses GPLv3-licensed plugins; therefore, the license for the entire bundled config is GPLv3.
-Nxvim's own code is written under a more permissive Apache license.
-Therefore it will result in GPLv3 limitations being removed when not using these plugins.
+However, nxvim's own code is written under the more permissive Apache license.
-Please refer to the LICENSE files for detailed information.
+This means the GPL limitations do not apply when the configuration is used without the GPL licensed plugins.

 [10]: https://github.com/MordechaiHadad/bob
 [20]: https://github.com/ryanoasis/nerd-fonts/#patched-fonts